Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 ### Step 4

-Test the whole setup by sending some SepETH to `ORIGIN_ADDR`:
+Test the whole setup by sending some ether to `ORIGIN_ADDR`:

 ```bash
 cast send $ORIGIN_ADDR --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY --value 0.11ether
 ```

-This should eventually result in a callback transaction to `CALLBACK_ADDR` being initiated by the Reactive Network.
+Ensure that the value sent is greater than or equal to 0.1 ether, as this is the minimum required value to trigger the process, which should eventually result in a callback transaction to `CALLBACK_ADDR` being initiated by the Reactive Network.